-It was also proved in \cite{DumGagHarManTas20,DumSidTas16} that the phase transition is continuous (i.e.~that the probability that 0 is connected to infinity is tending to 0 as $p\searrow p_c$) if and only if $q\le 4$ (see also \cite{RaySpi19} for a short proof of discontinuity of the phase transition when $q>4$).
-In the whole paper we restrict our attention to the range $q\in[1,4]$.
+It was also proved in \cite{DumGagHarManTas20,DumSidTas16} that the phase transition is continuous (i.e.~that the probability that 0 is connected to infinity tends to 0 as~$p\searrow p_c$) if and only if~$q\le 4$ (see also \cite{GlaLam25} and \cite{RaySpi19} for alternative proofs of continuity when $q \leq 4$ and discontinuity for $q >4$, respectively).
+In the whole paper we restrict our attention to the range~$q\in[1,4]$.
 For this reason,

-We will be interested in measuring how close the large scale properties of two random percolation configurations really are.
-In order to do that, we introduce a rescaling of the lattice and define the random-cluster model on subgraphs of $\delta\mathbb Z^2$ with $\delta>0$.
-To highlight on which lattice we are working, we will consistently use the subscript $\delta$ to refer to a percolation configuration on a subgraph of the lattice $\delta\mathbb Z^2$, and write $\omega_\delta$ for such a configuration.
-When $\Omega$ is a simply connected domain of $\mathbb R^2$, write $\Omega_\delta$ for the intersection of $\Omega$ with $\delta \mathbb Z^2$.
+We will be interested in measuring how close the large-scale properties of two random percolation configurations really are.
+In order to do that, we introduce a rescaling of the lattice and define the random-cluster model on subgraphs of~$\delta\mathbb Z^2$ with~$\delta>0$.
+To highlight on which lattice we are working, we will consistently use the subscript~$\delta$ to refer to a percolation configuration on a subgraph of the lattice~$\delta\mathbb Z^2$, and write~$\omega_\delta$ for such a configuration.
+When~$\Omega$ is a simply connected domain of~$\mathbb R^2$, write~$\Omega_\delta$ for the intersection of~$\Omega$ with~$\delta \mathbb Z^2$.

 In \cite{CamNew06}, Camia and Newman introduced a convenient way of measuring the geometry of large clusters in a percolation configuration in the plane.
-Let $\mathfrak C=\mathfrak C(\Omega)$ be the collection of sets $\calF=\calF_0\sqcup\calF_1$ of two locally finite families $\calF_0$ and $\calF_1$ of non-self-crossing loops in some simply connected domain $\Omega$ that do not intersect each other (even between loops in $\calF_0$ and $\calF_1$).
-Define the metric on $\mathfrak C$,
+Let~$\mathfrak C=\mathfrak C(\Omega)$ be the collection of sets~$\calF=\calF_0\sqcup\calF_1$ of two locally finite families~$\calF_0$ and~$\calF_1$ of non-self-crossing loops in some simply connected domain~$\Omega$ that do not intersect each other (even between loops in~$\calF_0$ and~$\calF_1$).
+Define the metric on~$\mathfrak C$,

-where, for two loops $\gamma_1$ and $\gamma_2$, we set
+where, for two loops~$\gamma_1$ and~$\gamma_2$, we set

-with the infimum running over all continuous one-to-one parametrizations of the loops $\gamma_1$ and $\gamma_2$ by $\mathbb S^1$.
+with the infimum running over all continuous one-to-one parametrizations of the loops~$\gamma_1$ and~$\gamma_2$ by~$\mathbb S^1$.